Critical AI Summer Reading: Empires, Cons and Everlasting False Promises

 So in short; I am writing 5 recommendations, sorted based on your possible concentration:

-- “Empire of AI” – Karen Hao.
+1. “Empire of AI” – Karen Hao.
 Attention Span: 8h.
-The book was published in 2025, and represents the best dissection of the overhyped AI industry.
-Karen Hao writes for the WSJ, The Atlantic, and the MIT Tech Review; and she presents irrefutable evidence, collected through 9 years of investigative journalism.
-Hao offers a silver lining which I also wanted to pass through the text… GenAI has domain / narrow benefits, but we need to carefully implement them where it makes sense.
+The book was published in 2025, and represents the most comprehensive dissection of the overhyped AI industry.
+Karen Hao writes for the WSJ, The Atlantic, and the MIT Tech Review; and presents irrefutable evidence, collected through 9 years of investigative journalism.
+Hao offers a silver lining which I also wanted to subtext through the column … GenAI has domain / narrow benefits, but we need to carefully implement them where it makes sense.
 Without pomp, fanfare and false promises.
-Her story of using LLMs in preservation Māori language is an example of such direction.
+Her story of using LLMs in a preservation of Māori language is an example of such a direction.

-- There is also public debate of 45 minutes; actually compression The AI Con books; where Bender discusses AI issues with Sébastien Bubeck; otherwise the author controversial Microsoft “AGI Sparks” work.
-Take a look at full video and you’ll notice that Bubeck failed – nor even tried – to dispute anything Bender said.
+3. There is also public debate of 45 minutes; actually a compression of The AI Con book; where Bender discusses AI issues with Sébastien Bubeck; otherwise the author controversial Microsoft “AGI Sparks” work.
+Take a look at full video and you’ll notice that Bubeck failed – nor even tried tbh – to dispute anything Bender said.

-- I am also sending the column from 2023, the spiritual predecessor of this text; and which one explains more deeply the statistical nature of AI systems, the dark matter of the information field, the Moravec and Jevons paradox.
+4. I am also sending my column from 2023 (!), the spiritual predecessor of this text; which deeply explains: the statistical nature of AI systems, the dark matter of the information field, the Moravec and Jevons paradox.
 Reading time approx. 13 minutes